Threshold phenomenon and traveling waves for heterogeneous integral equations and epidemic models

-This section is dedicated to explain how the SIR model \eqref{SIR gen} can be rewritten under the form of the integral equations \eqref{eq}, \eqref{eq waves}.
-This fact was observed by several authors, see \cite{Di1} for instance.
-We provide the computations here for completeness.
-Whether or not this transformation is possible depends on the operator $\mc D$, the function $\mu$ and the kernel $K$.
+Let us first explain how the SIR model \eqref{SIR 2} rewrites as the integral equations \eqref{eq}.
+This fact was observed by several authors in different contexts (see \cite{formulation,Di1} for instance) - we prove it in our setting for the sake of completeness.\\